kyamagu/matlab-lmdb/README.md

 See also [matlab-leveldb](http://github.com/kyamagu/matlab-leveldb).

 The package does not contain any data serialization.
 Use `char` for storing keys and values.
-Those using [Caffe](https://github.com/BVLC/caffe) might want to use a Datum converter in [the caffe-extension branch](https://github.com/kyamagu/matlab-lmdb/tree/caffe-extension) also.
+You will need to serialize any Matlab variables to directly save in the database.
+For example, using `num2str` and `str2double`.
+There are different serialization options, such as [this serialization package](https://github.com/kyamagu/matlab-serialization) or [JSON format](https://github.com/kyamagu/matlab-json).
+Those using [Caffe](https://github.com/BVLC/caffe) might want to use a Datum converter in [the caffe-extension branch](https://github.com/kyamagu/matlab-lmdb/tree/caffe-extension).

 Build
 -----